zoogeny/zoogeny/books/story-self/15-Appendix-1-Pharaohs-Procession-draft.md

-## The Pharaoh's procession to his temple
+## The Pharaoh's Procession to His Temple

 The Pharaoh is sitting tall upon his throne.
 The Pharaoh is God in the form of man.
 He rules over a large kingdom on Earth with millions of subjects.